Urine separating toilets like the Separett represent the first true advance in this technology in many years.

 wide 456mm = 18″ deep 672mm = 26.5″

-The Separett composting toilet is $1389 including shipping.
+The Separett 9200 AC composting toilet is $1389 including shipping, and the Separett 9210 DC/AC is ON SALE for $1189 including shipping.
 (Lower 48 states only.
 Call for shipping cost to other locations).

 Call me with any questions.
 I answer the phone myself.
 Toll free 1 888 361 0014.
 I ONLY sell composting toilets.
 I don’t sell hardware, solar panels or tiny homes.
 You might as well deal with the go-to expert, for no additional cost.

 Made in Sweden by well paid and fairly treated workers.